mandycm/index_sorting/README.md

 Extracting Astrios Index Sorting Data
 ======
-This is a script written in R to extract the index-sorting data from the MoFlo-Astrios FCS files.
+indexDecode.R a script written in R to extract the index-sorting data from the MoFlo-Astrios FCS files.
 When a plate sort is performed on the Astrios, the well position of a sorted event is recorded.
 The information is packaged in the Sort Classifier parameter inside the FCS file.
 The Sort Classifier is a 32-bit parameter, with sort-media X postion stored in bits 21-26 and sort-media Y position stored in bits 27-32.
 This script is written to extract those bits of information from an Astrios FCS file.

 Here are some examples of sort classifier values.
 Bits 21-32 are highlighted.
 * An event that is outside of the desired sort gate